vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 No, the team controls all contracts, assets, and custody of all RWAs.
 If the team vanishes, the DAO could not exercise the liquidation of its RWAs.
 Moreover, nobody could update the contracts, distribute fees, or access any other assets held in the treasury.
 Hence, it’s unlikely that the real estate properties or any other RWAs in Tangible’s custody can be accessed by anyone outside the team.

-The team mentioned the objective to partner with other RE issuers to reduce dependency on their own LLC.
-This, however, is not the case yet.
+The team mentioned a plan to partner with other RE issuers to reduce dependency on their own LLC.
+This remains to be seen.

 3. **Does the protocol rely on CRV or other incentives to keep its peg?**